tsokomalusi/tsokomalusi/README.md

 ## Electronic Technician
  Hi there 👋, I'm [Malusi Tsoko](https://www.linkedin.com/in/malusi-tsoko-5a9561197/).

-Malusi Tsoko - I am an electronic technician with over five years of experience.
+An electronic technician with over five years of work experience.
 Currently, I am more engaged in supporting the production and service teams to ensure that all products are soldered and tested according to their specifications.
-My key skills include troubleshooting, testing, and the ability to repair at the component, product, and system levels.
+My key skills include troubleshooting, testing and measurement and with an ability to repair at the component, product, and system levels.
 In my spare time, I pursue studies in Embedded systems using C, hardware design with Kicad, and data visualization through Python.

 ## Skills and Experience
 - D/A Electronics